ARTIST CV

 Book Fairs/ Collection

-2022 Publication Mom’s Magnets included in the collection of Asia Art Archive in America (Brooklyn, NY)
+2022 Publication Mom’s Magnets included in the collection of Asia Art Archive in America (Brooklyn,

 2021 Publication Mom’s Magnets included in the collection of Fathom Library (Providence, RI)